‘Days Of Our Lives’ Spoilers: Lucas Learns Some Shocking News, Claire Is Released From Bayview

 According to a recent report by Soap Hub, fans can expect to see Lucas Horton (Bryan Dattilo) get some shocking news.
 Lucas is currently back in Salem to find his daughter, Allie Horton (Lindsay Arnold), who seems to be on the run from her parents.

-Allie has come to town in hopes of living with her uncle Eric Brady (Greg Vaughan) and his soon-to-be wife Nicole Walker (Arianne Zucker).
+Allie has come to town in hopes of living with her uncle, Eric Brady (Greg Vaughan), and his soon-to-be-wife, Nicole Walker (Arianne Zucker).
 However, she’s keeping a big secret from her parents, Lucas and Sami (Alison Sweeney).
 Allie is currently pregnant, and doesn’t want to keep the baby.

 When Lucas comes knocking on Eric and Nicole’s door, it will be a chaotic scene.
 Lucas will want to get some answers from Allie, who won’t want to tell her secret.
-However, with some encouragement from Eric and Nicole it looks like Allie may confess everything to her father.
-Although, she likely still won’t feel comfortable with her mom knowing her pregnancy news.
+However, with some encouragement from Eric and Nicole, it looks like Allie may confess everything to her father.
+Although, she likely won’t feel comfortable with her mom knowing her pregnancy news.

 It remains to be seen how Lucas will react to the stunning pregnancy news.
-However, he and Sami had their oldest child, Will Horton (Chandler Massey) when they were very young, so he may be able to offer his daughter support and advice.
+However, he and Sami had their oldest child, Will Horton (Chandler Massey), when they were very young, so he may be able to offer his daughter support and advice.

 View this post on Instagram